Skip to main content

 What paint do you use for Dulwich end-of-tenancy work?

-Trade emulsion on walls (Dulux Trade Diamond Matt is our default: scuff-resistant, washable, and durable enough for a 12-18 month tenancy cycle), trade brilliant white on ceilings, water-based satinwood on woodwork.
+Trade emulsion on walls (Dulux Trade Diamond Matt is our default: scuff-resistant, washable, and durable enough for a 12 to 18 month tenancy cycle), trade brilliant white on ceilings, water-based satinwood on woodwork.
 For original timber on period properties we use a proper primer-undercoat-topcoat system rather than a single coat of self-priming satin, which gives a longer-lasting finish.
-Premium paints such as Farrow & Ball aren't usually appropriate because the recoat times are longer and the cost doesn't translate into rental value.
+Premium paints such as Farrow & Ball aren't usually appropriate because the recoat times are longer and they don't add to how the finished rental looks to a tenant.

 Do you work with Dulwich Estate properties?